-In photography, when we relate to Nature, it is only about indigenous plant, animal or bird species.
+In photography, when we relate to nature, it only relates to indigenous plants, animals or bird species.
 Exotic animals from countries other than your own are also accepted, providing that nothing whatsoever to do with the hand of man is visible in the scene.

-The only exemption, as far as I know, are Barn Owls.
+One of exemption that I know for Barn Owls.
 You are allowed to include parts of the barn as that is now accepted as part of the natural habitat of the species.
-(See “Bird Photography (made difficult)”)
+(See 'Bird Photography (made difficult)')

 Anyway, as I said in the beginning, we are not going to be discussing birds here - just animals.
 Although some animal competitions will include birds as part of that subject.
 Once again - check the guidelines.

-If, for instance, you are stalking a dear, you know how timid they can be, so you have your camera all set with auto focus and ready to shoot at a moment’s notice.
+If, for instance, you are stalking a deer, you know how timid they can be, so you have your camera all set with autofocus and ready to shoot at a moment’s notice.
 With luck, you have seen the deer before it has seen you.
 Without taking another step, you slowly raise your camera, you have already adjusted the zoom to get as much of the subject in the frame as possible, preselected what you think is the right aperture setting and you now actually have the subject in your sights.
-You make a couple of adjustments with the lens, depress the shutter half way so that auto focus kicks in and….shoot!
+You make a couple of adjustments with the lens depress the shutter half way so that autofocus kicks in and….shoot!

-Well what do you know?
-He didn’t here the sound of the shutter going off and he is still oblivious of you and continues to graze.
+Well, what do you know?
+He didn’t hear the sound of the shutter going off and he is still oblivious to you and continues to graze.
 So you slowly take another couple of stealthy steps forward and go through the whole process again.

-You may be lucky enough to know someone who has a pet Grizzly Bear - hypothetically speaking of course, then you should have the ability of getting some full frame shots of an animal that most people could never get that close to.
+You may be lucky enough to know someone who has a pet Grizzly Bear - hypothetically speaking, of course, then you should have the ability to get some full frame shots of an animal that most people could never get that close to.

-Use a wide aperture of say f2.8 or 5.6 or go for “portrait” mode on the mode dial and focus on the eyes.
+Use a wide aperture of say or go for 'portrait' mode on the mode dial and focus on the eyes.

 The wide aperture should allow you a fast shutter speed to cope with subject movement, depending on the quality of the light source.